Senator Asks FBI Director To Justify His 'Ill-Informed' Policy Proposal For Encryption - Slashdot

 Though others will disagree that encryption should be anything but the strongest available.

+Precisely.
+It's a political decision (meaning, one that we resolve peacefully through our elected representatives), not a technical issue per se.

+Technical details, yes, bring on the tech experts.
+Deciding which trade-offs to make, well, that's what the political system is for.

 what will happen in a month?
-(Score:3)
+(Score:5, Interesting)

 It looks like the senator gave him a month to dig up an excuse, and left him with very little wiggle room.
 It's nice to see a tech-savvy representative, and specifically one that knows how to close all the escapes at the same time to speed up the process.
 I'm sure the director would love to be able to stall for 30 days and then step back up into the light and kick the can down the road another 30 days, but I don't see that happening this time.